matuzo/HTMHell/hell/adventcalendar/2024/27/index.md

 With this adjustment, the screen reader will now announce “Open calendar,” completely ignoring the icon.
 This clearly communicates to the user what the button will do when clicked.

+## Which Option Should You Use?

+At first glance, the aria-label approach might seem like the smarter choice.
+It requires less code, reducing the likelihood of errors, and looks cleaner overall, potentially improving code readability.

+However, the first option is actually the better choice.
+There are several reasons for this that may not be immediately obvious:

+- Some browsers do not translate aria-label
+- It is difficult to copy aria-label content or otherwise manipulated it as text
+- aria-label content will not show up if styles fail to load

+These are just a few of the many reasons why you should be cautious when using the aria-label attribute.
+These points, along with others, are discussed in detail in the excellent article "[aria-label is a Code Smell](https://ericwbailey.website/published/aria-label-is-a-code-smell)" by [Eric Bailey](https://github.com/ericwbailey/ericwbailey.website).

 ## Browser compatibility

 Both **aria-label** and **aria-hidden** are supported by all modern browsers and can be used without concern.